janklab/janklab-core/doc/Feature-Areas.md

 These are found in the `jl.time` namespace.

+Note: `jl.time.duration` is probably going away because Matlab’s own `duration` object provides the same functionality.

 ## Validators

 Janklab provides several validator functions for use with Matlab R2017b’s new function-based object property validation feature.
 These are in the `validators` directory; browse through it to learn what's available.

+## MDBC Database Connectivity

+MDBC is an extension to the Matlab Database Toolbox that provides additional features and improved performance.

+Additional features:

+* Placeholders and bound parameters in SQL queries
+* `datetime`, `categorical`, `BigDecimal`, and other types in result sets and inserts
+* Prepared statements
+* SQL query tracing
+* Larger data sets for inserts and query result sets
+* Multiple result sets and out-of-band management data support

+Performance of MDBC is improved in some cases over the JDBC mode of the Database Toolbox.
+This is accomplished by using custom column buffering code and other optimizations down in the Java layer.

+MDBC is an extension to the Database Toolbox, not a replacement for it.
+But you still need to use the new API and objects that MDBC provides, instead of using the regular Database Toolbox API.

 ## Data Structures